nikogura/nikogura.com/NikOguraResume.md

 Here's a version you can use: [DBT- Distributed Binary Toolkit](https://github.com/nikogura/dbt)

-## Dreamed Up Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
+## Apple Pay's Test-Driven Cloud-Based CI/CD Pipeline
 Apple Pay and the systems behind activation of every Apple device in the world used it.

 It worked pretty well, here and abroad.
 I don't know how much of it they're still using.